Another tutorial Lizzy, really? I’d say: why not! 😉 Let’s talk about how to make miniature food today!

 In the next tutorial, “Sweetsofmyown” shows you how to craft tiny oranges and what tools you need to do that.

-How to make miniature food with paper.
+How to make miniature food with paper and printables.

 Next on the list of miniature food making is just using paper and/or cardboard.